jonathan-daniel/ModernDesignPatterns/README.md

 # Modern Design Patterns

-This repository contains the most common design patterns written in modern C++.
+This repository contains common design pattern samples written in modern C++.
+This is intended for learning purposes and a starting point for implementing a pattern in your system.

 Every subfolder contains another README.md with detailed explanation.